 Honeywell is committed to reaching carbon neutrality in its operations and facilities by 2035.
-Honeywell previously set a "10-10-10" target to reduce global Scope 1 and Scope 2 greenhouse gas emissions intensity by an additional 10% from 2018 levels, deploy at least 10 renewable energy opportunities, and achieve certification to ISO's 50001 Energy Management Standard at 10 facilities by 2024.
-Further, to build on our Scope 1 and 2 emissions commitments and to better solve our customers' challenges, in 2022 we submitted a commitment to the Science-Based Target Initiative (SBTi) to set a Scope 3 emissions target, which will require us to continue innovating products and services to help reduce our customers' emissions, and to quantify and report on these positive impacts.
+Honeywell has exceeded its "10-10-10" target to reduce global Scope 1 and Scope 2 greenhouse gas emissions intensity by an additional 10% from 2018 levels, deploy at least 10 renewable energy opportunities, and achieve certification to ISO's 50001 Energy Management Standard at 10 facilities by 2024.
+Further, to build on our commitments and to better solve our customers' challenges, our near-term science-based target, which includes Scope 3 emissions, was approved by the Science Based Targets initiative (SBTi).
 Honeywell's senior leadership, including the Chairman and CEO and Board of Directors, are engaged in the decision making regarding the Company's climate efforts, and regularly provide oversight on climate risks.
-Honeywell has implemented 6,300 sustainability projects since 2010, with more than \$100M in annualized savings.
-Honeywell also serves as a leader in the innovation of new products providing positive environmental outcomes - approximately 60% of new product research and development investment in 2022 was directed toward ESG-oriented outcomes.
+Honeywell has implemented over 6,500 sustainability projects since 2010, with more than \$100M in annualized savings.
+Honeywell also serves as a leader in the innovation of new products providing positive environmental outcomes - in 2023 approximately 60% of new product research and development investment inclusive of safety and resilience was directed toward ESG-oriented outcomes.2

-Honeywell directly engages with policy makers to promote global policies for greater energy efficiency, support for clean energy offerings, as well as the global transition from high-GWP hydrofluorocarbons (HFCs) to low-GWP alternatives.
-Honeywell supports the goals of the Paris Agreement and is committed to lobbying, and encourages its trade associations to lobby, for legislation and public policies that align with the Paris Agreement goals of limiting temperature rise to well below 2oC.
+Honeywell directly engages with policy makers to promote global policies for greater energy efficiency, renewable power and lower emission fuels, methane emissions detection and abatement and the global transition from high-global warming potential (GWP) hydrofluorocarbons (HFCs) to lower-GWP alternatives .
+Honeywell supports the goals of the Paris Agreement and is committed to lobbying, and encourages its trade associations to lobby, for legislation and public policies that align with the goals of limiting temperature rise to below 2°C.

-Honeywell advocated for ratification and timely implementation of the Kigali Amendment to the Montreal Protocol (Kigali Amendment), an important measure to avoid up to 0.5oC of global warming by 2100 by phasing down production and use of HFCs globally.
+Honeywell advocated for ratification and timely implementation of the Kigali Amendment to the Montreal Protocol (Kigali Amendment), an important measure to avoid up to 0.5°C of global warming by 2100 by phasing down production and use of HFCs globally.
 Furthermore, Honeywell has publicly and individually advocated in support of multiple U.S. state HFC prohibition laws and regulations to support Kigali's implementation.
-In the U.S., Honeywell has publicly and jointly advocated for the American Innovation and Manufacturing Act and the Environmental Protection Agency's (EPA) implementation of such act, both of which further the aims of the Kigali Amendment and ensure a smooth U.S. transition to low global warming potential HFC substitutes, including the Honeywell Solstice Portfolio.
+In the U.S., Honeywell publicly and jointly advocated for the passage of the American Innovation and Manufacturing Act during the Trump Administration and the Environmental Protection Agency's (EPA) implementation of such act during the Biden Administration.
+These efforts further the aims of the Kigali Amendment and ensure a smooth U.S. transition to low global warming potential HFC substitutes, including the Honeywell Solstice Portfolio.3